apeirohaon/spacepirates/character_descriptions.md

 Protagonist:
+Sex: male
+Age: 19
+IQ: 137
 Captain of the ship.
 Spent his childhood in a desolate land outside of any registered areas or claimed territories.
-His existence is not recognized by the Worlds League.
+His existence is not recognized by the Interplanetary League.
-High IQ.

 A1:
-Grew up as part of a long-distance 'tribe' (often called a cult) only made possible be the
+Sex: male
+Age: 37
+IQ: 111
+Once a staunchly law-abiding citizen, he still holds

 A2:
+Sex: male
+Age: 24
+IQ: 124

 A3:
+Sex: female
+Age: 20
+IQ: 122
+Grew up as part of a long-distance 'tribe' (often called a cult) only made possible be the